 QuickBase Senior Manager Marketing Operations John Jagelsky, 6Sense Customer Success Manager Stacy Falkman, and Western Governors University Marketing Technology Manager Steve Petersen joined CabinetM Founder and CEO Anita Brearton during this example-driven session to share how they’ve organized and optimized their martech stacks to drive efficiency and output for their brands.

-When developing a modern martech architecture, Falkman stated there are four key areas to consider:
+When developing a martech architecture, Falkman spotlighted four key areas to consider:

 - 1) The primary function of a given marketing technology